Cher Scarlett: Wage transparency

 In 2022, Scarlett lobbied for SB 5761, a bill that requires employers with 15 or more employees to post salary information on its job postings, including for internal transfers for existing employees.
 Scarlett had relocated while she was at Apple and requests for her new compensation were unanswered until after she moved.
 Scarlett testified in support of the bill on February 16, 2022, and spoke about her own wages being suppressed during her career because her past employers asked for her salary expectations, instead of sharing what the role paid.
 She said that underrepresented groups are often not in a position to negotiate, and the "veil of secrecy" around compensation results in wage gaps.
 The bill was passed into law on March 1, 2022.
 It is effective as of January 1, 2023.

+Health data privacy

+In 2023, Scarlett testified in favor of the My Health, My Data Act sponsored by Vandana Slatter.
+HB 1155, which was requested by Washington's Attorney General, Bob Ferguson, prohibits the collection and sharing of digital health data, or data that can be used to infer health status, without consent.
+It also prohibits identifying or tracking consumers around healthcare services.
+It was the first law in the nation of its kind.
+Scarlett said the bill was weakened after an amendment allowed businesses to track location data within a 1,750 foot radius without permission.
+The bill was signed by the governor in April, effective March 31, 2024.

 Personal life

 Scarlett has Bipolar I disorder and ADHD.

 Scarlett is active on Twitter, where she is known for her advocacy for marginalized groups.